AviatrixSystems/avxlabs-docs/ace_pro/docs/lab6.md

 ### 4.2 Inspect the Private RTB

-- As soon as the Egress Control is enabled, a `Default Route` is injected inside the Private RTBs.
+- As soon as the Egress Control is enabled, a `Default Route` is injected inside solely the Private RTBs (Public RTBs are not impacted, whereby, they will continue to have the defaulte route pointing towards the Native CSP IGW).
 Verify its presence in any Private RTBs inside the **_aws-us-east2-spoke1_** VPC.

 ```{tip}
 Go to **CoPilot > Cloud Fabric > Gateways > Spoke Gateways** and select the **_aws-us-east2-spoke1 GW_**, then click on the **VPC/VNet Route Tables** tab, then select any of the Private RTBs fron the Route table field.